Visit our new site at www.ofdas.hawaii.edu

 As Director of the Office of Faculty Development and Academic Support since 2011,

-Dr. Kathleen Kane oversees three units, including the Center for Instructional Support
+Dr. Kathleen Kane oversees multiple units, including the Center for

 Teaching Excellence (CTE) and the Faculty Mentoring Program (FMP).
 Kathie has been